 This first example is a pretty typical schedule.
 The workshops can be changed, of course.

 This second example rotates 3 groups through 4 weeks and workshops.

-This third example shows just two groups rotating through 4 workshops.
+This third example below shows just 2 groups rotating through 4 workshops.
 It shows how you could add a fifth week for "all groups" or for other workshops.
 The schedule also shows how you can have just two classrooms functioning as four workshops if necessary.